 Thus, if a client consents, any conversation he/she has can be recorded and used as evidence.

 In other words, if you are a party to a conversation, whether there is one other party or a dozen other people, you can legally record the conversation.
-An experienced private investigator in NJ will take advantage of this legal loophole.
+An experienced Private Investigator in NJ will take advantage of this legal loophole.

 This can throw an unexpected twist if individuals are communicating in different states because the two-party consent laws will override the one-party consent laws.
 Therefore, even if you are in a One-Party Consent state like New Jersey and one of the parties is located in a Two-Party Consent state then you need to notify him/her otherwise you would be committing a crime.

 Tape recording conversations can be a valuable tactic in collecting information/evidence when used legally, tactfully, and professionally.
-However, knowing and abiding by the wiretapping law that applies within a given state (or across state lines) is a crucial aspect which must be considered before any recording occurs.
+However, knowing and abiding by the wiretapping law that applies within a given state (or across state lines) is a crucial aspect that must be considered before any recording occurs.